-- 198 You proposed testing in rats.
-ECHA agrees with your proposal. - 199 As the Substance is a solid, the study must be conducted with oral administration of the Substance (Annex X, Section 8.7.3, Column 1). - 200 You proposed testing via the oral route.
-However, you did not further specify the administration method. - 201 The OECD TG 443 has been designed for administration of the test chemical through the diet although administration though gavage and drinking water way be considered. - 202 Absorption of cobalt ions is facilitated by the divalent metal-ion transporter-1 (DMT1) in the duodenum and proximal jejunum.
+- 155 You proposed testing in rats.
+ECHA agrees with your proposal. - As the Substance is a solid, the study must be conducted with oral administration of the Substance (Annex X, Section 8.7.3, Column 1). - 157 You proposed testing via the oral route.
+However, you did not further specify the administration method. - The OECD TG 443 has been designed for administration of the test chemical through the diet although administration though gavage and drinking water way be considered. - Absorption of cobalt ions is facilitated by the divalent metal-ion transporter-1 (DMT1) in the duodenum and proximal jejunum.
 DMT1 is a H(+)-coupled metal-ion transporter which is responsible for the absorption of divalent metal ions including iron and zink.
-The selectivity of this DMT1 is Cd(2+) > Fe(2+) > Co(2+), $Mn(2+) \gg Zn(2+)$, Ni(2+) (Illing, 2012^2). - 203 Gavage administration will result in intermittently high concentrations of cobalt ions in the duodenum and proximal jejunum.
+The selectivity of this DMT1 is Cd(2+) > Fe(2+) > Co(2+), $Mn(2+) \gg Zn(2+)$ , Ni(2+) (Illing, $2012^2$ ). - Gavage administration will result in intermittently high concentrations of cobalt ions in the duodenum and proximal jejunum.
 These intermittent high concentrations of cobalt ions are likely to overload the facilitated transport mechanism, and thereby impair bioavailability.
-Impaired bioavailability may underestimate the hazard. - 204 The substance is poorly soluble in water.
-Therefore, administration via drinking water is not an option. - Based on the above, the substance must be administered though the diet. - 206 In your comments on the draft decision, you agree to conduct the study with administration of the test item through the diet. - 207 However, you highlight the fact that the current database consists of gavage studies and that are required before a full EOGRTS is conducted.
-You propose a 14-day study and an abbreviated (in terms of animals per group) OECD TG 421 as palatability studies.
+Impaired bioavailability may underestimate the hazard. - 161 The substance is poorly soluble in water.
+Therefore, administration via drinking water is not an option. - 162 Based on the above, the substance must be administered though the diet. - 163 In your comments on the draft decision, you agree to conduct the study with administration of the test item through the diet. - However, you highlight the fact that the current database consists of gavage studies and that are required before a full EOGRTS is conducted.
+You propose a 14-day study and an abbreviated (in terms of animals per group) OECD TG 421 as palatability studies. - 165 It is your responsibility to conduct these studies at your own discretion and that the abbreviated OECD TG 421 study is important as it would allow assessment of the bioavailability of test item via the diet in parental animals and direct dosing of F1 pups.